Lazy Days in Medan – Welcome to Sumatra

 The green fee was only around 15 euros and included a golf cart!
 And the caddy (which is mandatory per person here) came out to be just 10 euros.

 You can read about what the golf course was like at some point, as always, under Quick Pars.
-Despite a lot of sunscreen, we (especially me) got a sunburn and were quite broken after golfing and spent the rest of the day to our hotel room with headaches.
+Despite a lot of sunscreen, we (especially me) got a sunburn and were quite broken after golfing and spent the rest of the day in our hotel room with headaches.
 We should have tackled it slower and only played 9 holes, but you know how it is…

 While we didn’t eat there, it made a good impression on us.